Konstantin-Lasiy/trackmytrix_fe/README.md

-# Frontend for the TrackMyTrix Paragliding Webapp.
+# Frontend for the TrackMyTrix Paragliding Webapp

-App for keeping track of tricks in a run.
+App for keeping track of tricks in a run